Aditya060806/chandigarh-university-grade-calculator/README.md

 ## Usage

 ### SGPA Calculator
-- Enter subject code, credits, and grade
+- Enter subject code, credits, and grade for each subject
-- Add multiple subjects
+- Add multiple subjects as needed
-- Calculate your SGPA
+- Automatically calculate your SGPA
+- View detailed grade breakdown

 ### Theory Calculator
-- Enter MST 1 and MST 2 marks
+- Enter MST 1 and MST 2 marks (out of 30 each)
+- Select assignment marks (out of 10)
+- Enter quiz marks (out of 10)
+- Add surprise test marks (out of 10)
-- Select assignment, quiz, surprise test, and attendance marks
+- Input attendance marks (out of 10)
-- Calculate your total theory marks
+- Calculate your total theory marks (out of 100)

 ### Hybrid Calculator
-- Enter theory marks (70%)
+- Enter theory marks (70% weightage)
-- Enter practical marks (30%)
+- Enter practical marks (30% weightage)
 - Calculate your total hybrid subject marks
+- View detailed breakdown of marks

+## Deployment

+The application is deployed on Vercel and can be accessed at: [https://chandigarh-university-grade-calculator.vercel.app](https://chandigarh-university-grade-calculator.vercel.app)

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ## License